Needlify/Needlify/README.md

 Thank you for considering contributing to the Needlify project !
 The contribution guide can be found in the [contributing file](https://github.com/Needlify/Needlify/blob/master/CONTRIBUTING.md).

+In order to maintain some consistency in the code, be sure to read the documents in the [Wikis section](https://github.com/Needlify/Needlify/wiki) of this repository.
+They contain all the elements you need to know to contribute to this project.

 If notions are missing, you can notify it by creating an issue.

 ## Code of Conduct